The Future of Design: 3 AI Trends Every Creative Professional Should Watch in 2026

 2. Emotional Resonance

 AI can mimic sentiment and track engagement through Google Analytics.
 But it cannot feel the "soul" of a design.
 It doesn't know why a specific imperfection makes a brand feel more "honest."
-That gut feeling—the ability to tell when a design is technically flawless but spiritually dead—is your superpower.
+That gut feeling—the ability to tell when a design is technically flawless but emotionally disconnected from users. —is your superpower.

 3. Ethical Navigation